 Reframe the inner naysayer’s statements from the present tense to the past.
-Rather than, you're lazy, tell yourself, I was lazy.
+Rather than, you'll never finish that project, tell yourself, It's going to take some time to finish the project.
 Let this new statement be a catalyst for change.
 Take hold of what the future has to offer.
 You can only change the future.

 #3 Go Neutral